The Solomon Group

 Electron Transfer Sites

-This research program has utilized a wide-range of spectroscopies combined with density functional calculations to understand these electronic structures, the origin of their geometric structures, and possible contributions to function.
+Our research group utilizes a wide-range of spectroscopies combined with density functional calculations to understand these electronic structures, the origin of their geometric structures, and possible contributions to function.
 The spectroscopies utilized include multifrequency EPR, absorption, circular dichroism, variable-temperature, variable-field magnetic circular dichroism (VTVH MCD), resonance Raman (rR) excitation profiles, variable energy photoelectron spectroscopy (VEPES), ligand K- and metal K- and L-edge X-ray absorption spectroscopies (XAS).
 These spectroscopic methods have been used to evaluate electronic structure calculations (ligand field and density functional) and the combination is being applied to obtain new insight into copper and iron sulfur ET proteins, iron-heme sites, and the non-innocent nature of the dithiolene ligand found in molybdoenzymes.

 Copper Active Sites in Biology